 You can invest your Roth IRA in just about anything: stocks, bonds, mutual funds, CDs, or even real estate.
 Opening an account is easy.
 If you want to invest in stocks, opt for a discount broker.
 Roth IRAs can store almost any financial asset, except life insurance and collectibles.

+For those looking for the best gold IRA options, consider investing in a Best Gold IRA.
 However, “large” IRA companies (for example, if you want to access non-traditional assets, such as real estate and precious metals), need a custodian who offers a special account called a self-directed IRA (SDIRA).
 What can Roth IRAs invest in?
 Like any IRA, Roth IRAs have flexible limits on what they can hold as investment assets.
 You can hold almost any financial asset, including certificates of deposit, bank accounts, mutual funds, ETFs, stocks, bonds, and alternatives to cash, such as money market mutual funds, within a Roth IRA.
 A Roth IRA is an individual retirement account where you deposit money after taxes and enjoy tax-free growth and withdrawals.

 The main benefit of a Roth IRA is that, unlike a traditional IRA, you can make tax-free withdrawals on your contributions and earnings once you retire.
 There is a completely legitimate way to get around these income limits called a clandestine Roth IRA, which involves converting a traditional IRA into a Roth IRA.
 If you think you'll be in a higher tax bracket when you retire than you are now, a Roth IRA may be more beneficial than other retirement accounts, such as a traditional IRA.
 Just because the IRS allows you to invest in almost anything within a Roth IRA doesn't mean that the institution that has your IRA account agrees.